Karabakh Conflict Archive

 Following a common methodology, groups in different locations collated digital copies of archive materials, inputting contextual descriptions of over 850 items into an inventory.

 This was a challenging process.
 This kind of systematic archiving work requires a great amount of time and attention to detail.
-It was difficult to sustain the momentum, finding the resources to continue expanding the archive beyond the initial phase, and to agree issues of access and end use.
-It could also be hard to get people to donate their personal archives to the project, and working with families of missing people had a profound emotional impact on those involved.
+It was difficult to find the resources to continue expanding the archive beyond the initial phase, and to agree on issues of access and end use.

 The future of the archive